tranquilit/WAPT-Documentation/source/wapt-enterprise.rst

 on the subscribed perimeter, quickly.

-By subscribing or renewing your WAPT Enterprise contract, you will receive a notification indicating the practicalities to follow to access our support.
+By subscribing or renewing your WAPT Enterprise contract, you will receive a notification indicating the practicalities to access our support.

 .. attention::

-  The unlimited support concerns only the support on the use of the WAPT Enterprise software; additional support for adapting, personalizing, debugging or creating WAPT packages may be obtained with prepaid support tickets.
+  The support concerns only the use in your Organization of the WAPT Enterprise software; additional support for adapting, personalizing, debugging or creating WAPT packages may be obtained with prepaid support tickets.